Special Educational Needs

 The Skegness Academy firmly believes in developing a strong partnership with parents/carers and that this will enable children and young people with SEND to achieve their potential.
 The school recognises that parents/carers have a unique overview of their child's needs and how best to support them, and that this gives them a key role in the partnership.
 Parents/carers hold key information and have a critical role to play in their children's education.

 As of September 2014, all schools are required to publish details of the support it offers to pupils with special educational needs and/or a disability through their SEN Information

 Report, to compliment the Lincolnshire LA Local Offer.
 Below are details of the SEN Policy at the Skegness Academy and the Local Offer for Lincolnshire.

 Please click here for the Greenwood Academies Trust's SEN and Disability Policy.

 Lincolnshire Local Offer - Lincolnshire FSD

 We encourage parents to support their children at home, with their school work and in some cases we can provide intervention work to be completed at home with parental support.

 All pupils at the Skegness Academy will have access to specialist careers advice.
-We also work closely with advisors from Lincolnshire County Council and will also refer your child to speak to an independant careers advisor if necessary.
+We also work closely with advisors from Lincolnshire County Council and will also refer your child to speak to an independent careers advisor if necessary.

-The Skegness Academy has a large additional needs team consisting of Teaching Staff, Learning Mentors and Learning Support Assistants
+The Skegness Academy has a large additional needs team consisting of Teaching Staff, Learning Mentors and Learning Support Assistants.

 - Speech, Language and Communication Needs